cozec/audio_diff/README.md

-# Audio Difference Detection System
+# Audio Diff

-A technical implementation of audio comparison using mel-spectrograms and the Longest Common Subsequence (LCS) algorithm, demonstrated through three modification cases.
+A implementation of audio comparison using mel-spectrograms and the Longest Common Subsequence (LCS) algorithm, demonstrated through three modification cases.

 ## Algorithm Overview